What is enduro?

 How to prepare?

 On the route, the most useful is a general mountain biking experience and skills transferred from regular trips.
-Participating in the TREK Enduro MTB Series is one of the best ways to grow this experience!
+Participating in Enduro MTB Series is one of the best ways to grow this experience!

 And what to do directly before the race?
 We recommend picking up the starter pack the evening before the competition, so that you don’t need to rush while fixing the number plate and timing chip minutes before the race.
 It will save you more time for sleep and a good breakfast, which will translate to a good attitude and humor - this is our key to success! :)